cirquit/trdrop/DEVELOPMENT.md

 #### Current shortcomings

-* Can't run the executable from QtCreator, need to manually locate it inside the build directory
+* Can't run the executable from QtCreator, need to manually locate it inside the build directory if compiled with 64-bit